tuttleofx/TuttleOFX/INSTALL.md

 > cp $TUTTLEOFX/tools/sconf/macos.sconf host.sconf
 > cp $TUTTLEOFX/tools/sconf/windows.sconf host.sconf

-**A - 2 download all external libraries**
-> cd $TUTTLEOFX/3rdParty

-and download libraries
-> python init.py

-now you need to compile all these libraries by yourself,
-because all these libraries have their own build system,
-their own dependencies, their own flags you may want to choose, etc.

 copy the configuration file to use local libraries
 > cp $TUTTLEOFX/tools/sconf/local.sconf host.sconf